-The current staffing level of the Major Crimes Task Force is 8 (eight).
-The 6 detectives assigned to the MCTF, include representatives from the Sheriff's Office, Novato Police Department and Central Marin Police Authority.
-We also have a CHP officer and a full-time DEA agent assigned to us.
-Both are assigned by their respective agencies at no cost.
+The current staffing level of the Major Crimes Task Force is 9 (nine).
+The assigned Commander is a Sheriff's Office Lieutenant, 5 (five) detectives assigned to the MCTF include representatives from the Sheriff's Office, Novato Police Department, and Central Marin Police Authority.
+We also have a CHP officer and a full-time DEA agent assigned to us, both are assigned by their respective agencies at no cost.
+There is a full time Special Investigations Secretary as well (Sheriff's office civilian).

-With the addition of the Coordination of Probation Enforcement unit (COPE) and the Marin County Auto Theft Unit, the total staffing level under the Task Force umbrella is 14.
+With the addition of the Coordination of Probation Enforcement unit (COPE) and the Marin County Auto Theft Unit, the total staffing level under the Task Force umbrella is 15.

-Currently, the MCTF is fortunate to have Two (2) Spanish speaking detective assigned to the unit.
+Currently, the MCTF is fortunate to have 2 Spanish speaking detective assigned to the unit.
 Spanish speaking detectives have proven to be an invaluable asset to our operations and to our success; a good portion of the illegal drug trade in Marin County is facilitated and carried out by the Mexican Cartels.